ceky/hire-me/README.md

 2. `Child` - is where we receive the `child` property as props and we destructure it to use only the properties we're interested in.
 This component is the one that is controlling the checkin and checkout actions.

-3. `Paginatiom` - We build the pagination here and when the page changes we update the start and the end index that we are then passing to the `Children` component to update accordingly.
+3. `Pagination` - We build the pagination here and when the page changes we update the start and the end index that we are then passing to the `Children` component to update accordingly.